TrueLayer/truelayer-dotnet/docs/index.md

             )
         }

-        // Pass the PaymentToken to the TrueLayer Web or Mobile SDK
+        // Pass the ResourceToken to the TrueLayer Web or Mobile SDK

         // or, redirect to the TrueLayer Hosted Payment Page string hostedPaymentPageUrl = _client.Payments.CreateHostedPaymentPageLink(
             apiResponse.Data!.Id,
-            apiResponse.Data!.PaymentToken,
+            apiResponse.Data!.ResourceToken,
             new Uri("https://redirect.yourdomain.com"));

         return Redirect(hostedPaymentPageUrl);